Agrochemicals Market Size and Share

 Geography Analysis

-Asia-Pacific retained the highest regional revenue in 2024, accounting for 48.5% within the agrochemicals market, supported by intensive cultivation across China and India, and is projected to grow at a 5.0% CAGR by 2030.
+Asia-Pacific retained the highest regional revenue in 2024, accounting for 48.5% within the agrochemicals market, supported by intensive cultivation across China and India.
 China manufactures 50% of the worldwide active-ingredient output, yet domestic environmental rules now favor low-toxicity lines, stimulating investment in biopesticide capacity.
 India’s contract development and manufacturing organizations secure multiyear deals that fill Western pipeline gaps, driving double-digit revenue growth.
 Japan accelerates the adoption of controlled-release fertilizers to meet emission targets, the Australia balances fertilizer demand with climate-induced drought adjustments.
 Government subsidy programs promoting digital soil testing and balanced nutrition enhance baseline consumption patterns.

 South America is the fastest-growing territory, expanding by 4.4% CAGR through 2030.
 Brazil’s biological market hit BRL 5 billion (USD 1 billion) in 2024, with uptake concentrated in soybean and cotton.
 Logistics bottlenecks persist; 62% of Brazilian agricultural roads are below optimal quality, raising costs and encouraging localized formulation plants.
 Argentina’s no-till acreage exceeds 90%, underpinning demand for residue-compatible herbicides such as Rapidicil.
 Climate volatility, especially drought, boosts micronutrient and water-efficiency product sales, shaping a resilient business case for adaptive technologies within the agrochemicals market.